 Joint dislocations are immediately detectable.
 For example, you may see a visibly protruding part.
 Still, extreme swelling can mask this symptom, so it is always best to consult a dislocation specialist.

 Another way to identify a dislocation is extreme pain.
-While you may notice the symptom immediately, it can delay due to a high adrenaline level, especially after sudden accidents.
+While you may notice the symptom immediately, it can also be delayed due to a high adrenaline level, especially after sudden accidents.

-To treat a dislocation, a specialist will depend on factors such as the affected joint, and X-rays may be taken to determine the extent of the dislocation.
+To properly treat a dislocation, your specialist will conduct a physical examination of the affected joint, and X-rays may be taken to determine the extent of the dislocation.

 The most common therapies for such injuries are manipulation and, in severe cases, surgery.
-A doctor may also apply a splint to keep the affected part in place and reduce movement.
+Your doctor may also apply a splint to keep the affected part in place and reduce movement.

 Manipulation involves repositioning the displaced parts.
-During this procedure, a dislocation expert may provide anesthesia to reduce pain.
+During this procedure, your dislocation expert may provide anesthesia to reduce pain.

 They can also administer a sedative to relax the muscle and simplify treatment.
 In addition, specialists often use manipulation for minor dislocations that don’t damage the ligaments.

-Many joint dislocations aren’t severe and don’t have lasting complications.
-Still, you may need surgery if the issue involves a fracture or tendon and ligament damage.
+While many joint dislocations aren’t severe and don’t have lasting complications, you may need surgery if the issue involves a fracture or tendon and ligament damage.
 The surgery and recovery process may be extensive.

-Consulting a dislocation specialist can prevent adverse health issues like a permanent deformity.
+Consulting a dislocation specialist can prevent chronic pain and adverse health issues like a permanent deformity.
 It also reduces pain and discomfort, allowing you to resume everyday life faster.